kicaj/payment/README.md

 ## Requirements

-It is developed for CakePHP 3.x.
+It is developed for CakePHP min.
+4.0.

 ## Installation